 Hidden Gems for Families

-Everyone loves to discover little-known spots, especially in their own neighborhood.
+Discover little-known spots and experiences that may be in your own neighborhood.
 Plan a day to take the kids and explore hidden gems in San Diego.
-Tag us on Instagram @sandiegofamilymagazine and use #sdoutandabout.
+We'd love to see you out and about!
+Tag us on Instagram @sandiegofamilymagazine and use #sdOutAndAbout.

 Star Wars fans?
 Take a photo on Mark Hamill Drive in Clairemont Mesa, a nod to the actor’s childhood home of four years.